balintjanik/ros2_win_python_notes/README.md

 ```
 In short, the domain ID should be a number between 0-101 (inclusive), for more details read [this article](https://docs.ros.org/en/foxy/Concepts/About-Domain-ID.html)

+**Note:** Later I had some problems with setting it to 1, so if possible, set it to 0, because that will be the default value ROS2 will use.

 ---

 #### 5. Set ROS_LOCALHOST_ONLY variable